MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Environmental Well-being

+### Environmental Well-being: 2022

+- The Carbon Footprint of Machine Learning Training Will Plateau, Then Shrink. [[paper]](https://arxiv.org/abs/2204.05149)
+  - David Patterson, Joseph Gonzalez, Urs Hölzle, Quoc Le, Chen Liang, Lluis-Miquel Munguia, Daniel Rothchild, David So, Maud Texier, Jeff Dean.
+  - Key Word: Carbon Footprint.
+  - <details><summary>Digest</summary> We recommend that ML papers include emissions explicitly to foster competition on more than just model quality.
+Estimates of emissions in papers that omitted them have been off 100x-100,000x, so publishing emissions has the added benefit of ensuring accurate accounting.
+Given the importance of climate change, we must get the numbers right to make certain that we work on its biggest challenges.

+### Environmental Well-being: 2021

+- A Survey on Green Deep Learning. [[paper]](https://arxiv.org/abs/2111.05193)
+  - Jingjing Xu, Wangchunshu Zhou, Zhiyi Fu, Hao Zhou, Lei Li.
+  - Key Word: Compact Networks; Energy Efficiency.
+  - <details><summary>Digest</summary> Green deep learning is an increasingly hot research field that appeals to researchers to pay attention to energy usage and carbon emission during model training and inference.
+The target is to yield novel results with lightweight and efficient technologies.
+Many technologies can be used to achieve this goal, like model compression and knowledge distillation.
+This paper focuses on presenting a systematic review of the development of Green deep learning technologies.
+We classify these approaches into four categories: (1) compact networks, (2) energy-efficient training strategies, (3) energy-efficient inference approaches, and (4) efficient data usage.
+For each category, we discuss the progress that has been achieved and the unresolved challenges.

+- Compute and Energy Consumption Trends in Deep Learning Inference. [[paper]](https://arxiv.org/abs/2109.05472)
+  - Radosvet Desislavov, Fernando Martínez-Plumed, José Hernández-Orallo.
+  - Key Word: Compute and Energy Consumption.
+  - <details><summary>Digest</summary> We focus on inference costs rather than training costs, as the former account for most of the computing effort, solely because of the multiplicative factors.
+Also, apart from algorithmic innovations, we account for more specific and powerful hardware (leading to higher FLOPS) that is usually accompanied with important energy efficiency optimisations.
+We also move the focus from the first implementation of a breakthrough paper towards the consolidated version of the techniques one or two year later.

+- Energy-Efficient Distributed Machine Learning in Cloud Fog Networks. [[paper]](https://arxiv.org/abs/2105.10048)
+  - Mohammed M. Alenazi, Barzan A. Yosuf, Sanaa H. Mohamed, Taisir E.H.
+El-Gorashi, Jaafar M. H. Elmirghani.
+  - Key Word: Energy Efficiency; Internet-of-Things; Cloud Networks.
+  - <details><summary>Digest</summary> We propose a distributed ML approach where the processing can take place in intermediary devices such as IoT nodes and fog servers in addition to the cloud.
+We abstract the ML models into Virtual Service Requests (VSRs) to represent multiple interconnected layers of a Deep Neural Network (DNN).
+Using Mixed Integer Linear Programming (MILP), we design an optimization model that allocates the layers of a DNN in a Cloud/Fog Network (CFN) in an energy efficient way.

+- Carbon Emissions and Large Neural Network Training. [[paper]](https://arxiv.org/abs/2104.10350)
+  - David Patterson, Joseph Gonzalez, Quoc Le, Chen Liang, Lluis-Miquel Munguia, Daniel Rothchild, David So, Maud Texier, Jeff Dean.
+  - Key Word: Carbon Emissions.
+  - <details><summary>Digest</summary> We highlight the following opportunities to improve energy efficiency and CO2 equivalent emissions (CO2e): Large but sparsely activated DNNs can consume less than 1/10th the energy of large, dense DNNs without sacrificing accuracy despite using as many or even more parameters.
+Geographic location matters for ML workload scheduling since the fraction of carbon-free energy and resulting CO2e vary ~5X-10X, even within the same country and the same organization.

+- A first look into the carbon footprint of federated learning. [[paper]](https://arxiv.org/abs/2102.07627)
+  - Xinchi Qiu, Titouan Parcollet, Javier Fernandez-Marques, Pedro Porto Buarque de Gusmao, Daniel J. Beutel, Taner Topal, Akhil Mathur, Nicholas D. Lane.
+  - Key Word: Federated Learning; Carbon Footprint; Energy Analysis.
+  - <details><summary>Digest</summary> This paper offers the first-ever systematic study of the carbon footprint of FL.
+First, we propose a rigorous model to quantify the carbon footprint, hence facilitating the investigation of the relationship between FL design and carbon emissions.
+Then, we compare the carbon footprint of FL to traditional centralized learning.
+Our findings show that FL, despite being slower to converge in some cases, may result in a comparatively greener impact than a centralized equivalent setup.
+We performed extensive experiments across different types of datasets, settings, and various deep learning models with FL.
+Finally, we highlight and connect the reported results to the future challenges and trends in FL to reduce its environmental impact, including algorithms efficiency, hardware capabilities, and stronger industry transparency.

+### Environmental Well-being: 2020

+- Can Federated Learning Save The Planet? [[paper]](https://arxiv.org/abs/2010.06537)
+  - Xinchi Qiu, Titouan Parcollet, Daniel J. Beutel, Taner Topal, Akhil Mathur, Nicholas D. Lane.
+  - Key Word: Federated Learning; Carbon Footprint.
+  - <details><summary>Digest</summary> This paper offers the first-ever systematic study of the carbon footprint of FL.
+First, we propose a rigorous model to quantify the carbon footprint, hence facilitating the investigation of the relationship between FL design and carbon emissions.
+Then, we compare the carbon footprint of FL to traditional centralized learning.
+Our findings show FL, despite being slower to converge, can be a greener technology than data center GPUs.
+Finally, we highlight and connect the reported results to the future challenges and trends in FL to reduce its environmental impact, including algorithms efficiency, hardware capabilities, and stronger industry transparency.

+- Carbontracker: Tracking and Predicting the Carbon Footprint of Training Deep Learning Models. [[paper]](https://arxiv.org/abs/2007.03051) [[code]](https://github.com/lfwa/carbontracker/)
+  - Lasse F. Wolff Anthony, Benjamin Kanding, Raghavendra Selvan.
+  - Key Word: Carbon Footprint.
+  - <details><summary>Digest</summary> We present Carbontracker, a tool for tracking and predicting the energy and carbon footprint of training DL models.
+We propose that energy and carbon footprint of model development and training is reported alongside performance metrics using tools like Carbontracker.
+We hope this will promote responsible computing in ML and encourage research into energy-efficient deep neural networks.

 ### Environmental Well-being: 2019

+- Quantifying the Carbon Emissions of Machine Learning. [[paper]](https://arxiv.org/abs/1910.09700) [[code]](https://mlco2.github.io/impact/)
+  - Alexandre Lacoste, Alexandra Luccioni, Victor Schmidt, Thomas Dandres.
+  - Key Word: Carbon Emissions.
+  - <details><summary>Digest</summary> From an environmental standpoint, there are a few crucial aspects of training a neural network that have a major impact on the quantity of carbon that it emits.
+These factors include: the location of the server used for training and the energy grid that it uses, the length of the training procedure, and even the make and model of hardware on which the training takes place.
+In order to approximate these emissions, we present our Machine Learning Emissions Calculator, a tool for our community to better understand the environmental impact of training ML models.

+- Benchmarking the Performance and Energy Efficiency of AI Accelerators for AI Training. [[paper]](https://arxiv.org/abs/1909.06842)
+  - Yuxin Wang, Qiang Wang, Shaohuai Shi, Xin He, Zhenheng Tang, Kaiyong Zhao, Xiaowen Chu.
+  - Key Word: Energy Efficiency; AI Accelerator.
+  - <details><summary>Digest</summary> To investigate the differences among several popular off-the-shelf processors (i.e., Intel CPU, NVIDIA GPU, AMD GPU, and Google TPU) in training DNNs, we carry out a comprehensive empirical study on the performance and energy efficiency of these processors by benchmarking a representative set of deep learning workloads, including computation-intensive operations, classical convolutional neural networks (CNNs), recurrent neural networks (LSTM), Deep Speech 2, and Transformer.

 - Green AI. [[paper]](https://arxiv.org/abs/1907.10597)
   - Roy Schwartz, Jesse Dodge, Noah A. Smith, Oren Etzioni.